History of SMR

 I heard from peers that after doing the next level up of PDTR they never used a bunch of the techniques learned in the level below.
 I couldn’t fathom spending that much money on something that lacked efficiency.
 I vowed if I ever developed my own therapy every moment of that course would be efficient learning.

-From my readings of PDTR I understood that it tests for many different dysfunctional receptors, such as stretch, heat, light touch, deep touch, point specific pain, broad pain, temperature and vibration.
-Experimentation lead me to be able to identify and correct these dysfunctions within my developing system, and my reading of Neural Therapy gave me access of an efficient way to check for hypertonic muscles (muscles that won’t inhibit when the nervous system tells them to).
+From my readings of PDTR, I understood that it tests for many different dysfunctional receptors, such as stretch, heat, light touch, deep touch, point-specific pain, broad pain, temperature, and vibration.
+Experimentation lead me to be able to identify and correct these dysfunctions within my developing system, and my reading of Neural Therapy (by Robert F. Kidd MD) gave me access to an efficient way to check for hypertonic muscles (muscles that won’t inhibit when the nervous system tells them to).
 Next, I started to search for and found an efficient method of identifying regions that were neurologically disorganized (switched).
-The yet to be named SMR was becoming extremely efficient!
+The yet-to-be-named SMR was becoming extremely efficient!

 All the while I was building a list of what I considered the most critical dysfunctions to check for and correct on all clients.
 When I put it to paper, I realized I had a system that therapists could apply to all their clients.
 They could deviate from it, but it was an excellent starting point.
 Instead of making a list of all inhibited muscles when a client first arrived, there were several fundamental dysfunctions that I would check for and correct before honing in on specifics of the clients' primary complaint.
 This would dramatically reduce the list of dysfunctional muscles and often have the client significantly better after the first session.

-Experimentation lead me to spend less time with the client on the table and more time with them on their feet replicating real-life movements that brought them pain.
-If someone had knee pain when they lunged, I could have them lung, lock in the dysfunction that the nervous system registered and reverse engineer the source.
+Experimentation leads me to spend less time with the client on the table and more time with them on their feet replicating real-life movements that brought them pain.
+If someone had knee pain when they lunged, I could have them lung, lock in the dysfunction that the nervous system registered, and reverse engineer the source.
 We would continue doing this until the pain was gone or significantly reduced.
-A few days later the tissue would normalize, and the pain is gone for good.
+A few days later the tissue will normalize, and the pain is gone for good.

-SMR to my knowledge is the only system that allows the therapist to reverse engineer the source of a dysfunction via having clients move functionally.
-This has vastly improved efficiency in clients recovery time from injury and has taken athletes to new heights in their sport.
-I am thankful for all the people and therapies that got me to this place and look forward to seeing how others take this therapy, put their spin on it and make it their own!
+SMR to my knowledge is the only system that allows the therapist to reverse engineer the source of dysfunction via having clients move functionally.
+This has vastly improved efficiency in clients' recovery time from injury and has taken athletes to new heights in their sport.
+I am thankful for all the people and therapies that got me to this place and look forward to seeing how others take this therapy, put their spin on it, and make it their own!